lucadellasantina/ObjectFinder/docs/index.md

 This computer configuration will allow you to process a typical confocal microscope's image stack (2048x2048x150 voxels) in about 10 minutes.

 ### Credits
 ObjectFinder is developed by Luca Della Santina at the University of California San Francisco.
-It builds on ideas originally developed in the [Wong Lab](http://wonglab.biostr.washington.edu/) at the University of Washington.
+It builds on ideas initially developed in the [Wong Lab](http://wonglab.biostr.washington.edu/) at the University of Washington.